awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-schema.md

 # Metadata collected by inventory<a name="sysman-inventory-schema"></a>

-The following sample shows the complete list of metadata collected by each Inventory plugin\.
+The following sample shows the complete list of metadata collected by each AWS Systems Manager Inventory plugin\.

 ```
 [